drregg6/nextjs-weather/README.md

 * [Contact](#contact)

 ## General info
-This application is to give a user easy access to weather around the world.
-The user can **search** for a city in the world, and the application will give the user the city's current weather.
-It will also display a three-day and six-hour forecast into the future.
-The user can navigate to additional pages which have a seven-day forecast and a twelve-hour forecast.
+This application is created with [Next.js](https://www.nextjs.org) and [React.js](https://www.reactjs.org) and powered by [Open Weather Map](https://openweathermap.org) and [Open Cage Data](https://opencagedata.com).
+A user can search for a city in the search bar, and the city's latitude and longitude will be retrieved using Open Cage Data.
+React.js renders pages created in Next.js to retrieve data from Open Weather Map.
+A user can navigate to two separate pages to retrieve additional information - a twelve-hour forecast or a seven-day forecast.
+Information is, once again, retrieved with Open Weather Map using Next.js's Server Side Props function.

 ## Technologies
 * Node - version 12.3.1